hshadman/hshadman.github.io/_posts/2023-09-24-calculate_area_2d_scatter_plot.md

-## Blog Post Title From First Header

-Due to a plugin called `jekyll-titles-from-headings` which is supported by GitHub Pages by default.
-The above header (in the markdown file) will be automatically used as the pages title.

-If the file does not start with a header, then the post title will be derived from the filename.

-This is a sample blog post.
-You can talk about all sorts of fun things here.
+## calculating the 2-dimensional area covered by a scatter plot

+i have a scatter plot, and i wish to plot a smooth boundary around the scatter plot to define the area covered by the points and then calculate its area
 ---

-### calculating the 2-dimensional area covered by a scatter plot using convexhull to select vertices, smoothing the vertices using Chaikin's corner cutting algorithm.